greenboxal/doggohub/doc/workflow/importing/migrating_from_svn.md

 ### SubGit configuration

-The first step to mirror you SVN repository in GitLab is to create a new empty project which will be used as a mirror.
-For Omnibus installations the path to the repository will be located at `/var/opt/gitlab/git-data/repositories/USER/REPO.git` by default.
+The first step to mirror you SVN repository in DoggoHub is to create a new empty project which will be used as a mirror.
+For Omnibus installations the path to the repository will be located at `/var/opt/doggohub/git-data/repositories/USER/REPO.git` by default.
 For installations from source, the default repository directory will be `/home/git/repositories/USER/REPO.git`.
 For convenience, assign this path to a
 variable:

 ```
-GIT_REPO_PATH=/var/opt/gitlab/git-data/repositories/USER/REPOS.git
+GIT_REPO_PATH=/var/opt/doggohub/git-data/repositories/USER/REPOS.git
 ```

 SubGit will keep this repository in sync with a remote SVN project.
 For